Create an Invoice for Release of Retainage

 - Required User Permissions:

-- To create an invoice to release retainage before or after the billing period's 'Due Date' has passed, 'Admin' level permissions on the project's Commitments tool.
+- To set and release retainage when editing an invoice before, during, or after the current billing period, 'Admin' level permissions on the project's Commitments tool.

 Prerequisites